-This school collects, uses and discloses information about particular children and their families in accordance with Victorian privacy law.
+This school collects, uses and discloses information about particular children and their families in accordance with Victorian privacy law and other relevant laws.
 The principles regulating the collection, use and storage of information is included in the Department of Education and Training's Schools' Privacy Policy.